How Much Space Has Been Explored? Measuring the Chemical Space Covered by Databases and Machine-Generated Molecules: Measuring Chemical Space Coverage

 \paragraph{Evaluation. }

 To validate the ability in exploring the chemical space, we compare the molecules generated by models using Equation \ref{eq:constrained} with multiple chemical space measures.
+The molecules (including molecules generated by models as well as compounds from databases) are filtered with the constraints $\text{JNK3}\ge0.5$, $\text{QED}\ge0.6$, and $\text{SA}\le4$, representing the positive candidates.
 We examine seven different measures, and report \textrm{\#Circles}, \textrm{Richness}, and \textrm{Diversity} here; the others are listed in Appendix \ref{app:jnk3}).
 Note we cannot directly measure the biological functionality coverage as in Section~\ref{sec:corr}, as many of the generated molecules are not in the database.
 For RationaleRL and DST, 5000 molecules are generated as suggested in their papers.
 For JANUS and MARS, the population size and the number of MCMC chains are set as 5000.
 JANUS evolves for 10 generations, and MARS iterates 2000 steps.
 More implementation details are listed in Appendix \ref{app:jnk3}.